jwdevos/netbackup/README.md

 The purpose of netbackup is to make configuration backups of network devices from multiple vendors, via multiple communication channels.

 ### Overview
-The overview as given in the project header:
+The overview as given in the script header:
 ```
 ###############################################################################
 #                                                                             #